 But Modafinil is actually a prescription-only medicine prescribed for sleep disorders including narcolepsy, and the impact of using it long-term to improve cognitive ability is not known, so students could be putting their health at risk.

 UK educational institutions are now debating what to do about this issue, which is on the increase.
 Whereas before students were taking drugs to get high, now it seems they are turning to prescription medicines to improve their work.
 The question is – is it tantamount to cheating?

 Many universities have policies in place to tackle illegal drug use but Modafinil is a medicine so the issue becomes more complex.
-Particularly as students are either buying it illegally online or feigning symptoms to get a prescription.
+Particularly as students are either buying it from an online pharmacy or feigning symptoms to get a prescription.